PeaBrane/peapods/README.md

-# PeaPods: A python library for simulating spin systems
+# PeaPods: pythonic and efficient simulation of spin systems

 The goal of this project is to build a Python library for simulating spin systems with modern efficient Monte-Carlo methods.
 The implementation aims to balance between performance and simplicity.

 ## Description